 Third grade music class provides students with instrumental and vocal opportunities as they perform songs from a variety of cultures and languages.
 Students identify and perform rhythms in 2/4 and 4/4 meters.
 Students use handheld percussion to demonstrate varying rhythms and proper ensemble behavior.
+Students also perform selections on recorder while reading notes in the treble clef.

 Fourth grade music class provides students with a whole year of singing exploration and opportunities, including performing unison and partner songs, call-and-response songs, and singing in harmony.
 Students learn to sing melodies using solfege and moveable "do," while also identifying these notes on a music staff.
 Identifying and performing different rhythms and notes in different time signatures is a key component to the fourth grade curriculum.
-Besides their own voice and body percussion sounds, students also use various percussion instruments to play these rhythms and notes.
+Besides their own voice and body percussion sounds, students also use instruments to play these rhythms and notes, including maracas, bells, recorders, and conga drums.

 Fifth grade music class provides students with performance opportunities as individuals, in small groups, and as a whole class.
-Students learn to identify all of the notes of a scale and can sing or perform them in different combinations.
+Students learn to identify all of the notes of a scale, and can sing or perform them in different combinations.
 Additional notes, rhythms, and time signatures are introduced in fifth grade music, allowing the students to build upon their musical foundation and perform duets with other students.
-Music reading is also an important part of the fifth grade curriculum.
+Music reading is also an important part of the fifth grade curriculum, as students learn to play and perform the recorder, conga drums, and ukulele.